Edragon/edragon.github.io/Circuits-dat/logic-dat/logic-gate-dat/logic-gate-dat.md

 | AND gate          | Basic logic gate: output is 1 only if both inputs are 1              |
 | Positive-AND gate | Same thing — "positive" means using standard logic levels (high = 1) |
 | Negative logic    | Less common, where high voltage = logic 0                            |

+## OR gate

+74HCT32D - Quad 2-Input OR Gate

 ## more gate chips